8 Best Golf Balls For Mid Handicappers – 2024 Reviews & Buying Guide

 Factors such as temperature can also affect the compressibility of a ball.
 Heat will tend to make a ball more compressible, while cold will make a ball less compressible.

-Many mid handicappers have swing speeds been 80 and 95 mph, and thus would benefit from balls with low or medium compression ratings.
+Many mid handicappers have swing speeds between 80 and 95 mph, and thus would benefit from balls with low or medium compression ratings.
 This is why most of the balls featured on this page have these characteristics.

 However, some mid handicappers have higher driver swing speeds and would benefit from a higher compression golf ball such as the Vice Tour.
 We have featured some balls that might accommodate this type of golfer as well.